arantespp/arantespp.com/posts/articles/skydiving-terminal-velocity.md

 ## The Problem

-I like interdependency between subjects, and this is the reason why I wrote this article.
+I like interdependency among subjects, and this is the reason why I wrote this article.
 Some years ago, I saw an article standing that a [skydiving](https://www.skydiveoc.com/about/articles/terminal-velocity-mean-skydiving/) object whose drag force is proportional to the square of the velocity will have its velocity constant at some time.
 This proposition caught my attention.
 So I've decided to investigate it more.

 This is an interesting question because involves math and physics.
 The level of the calculus theory behind is not too easy neither too hard, it's a good point to achieve the [flow state](/zettelkasten/flow-state-psychology).
 We also need to understand some physics concepts to set up some boundaries conditions that will help us solve some equations.